wizhaoredhat/ocp-traffic-flow-tests/README.md

     | measure_cpu      | Measure CPU Usage    |
     | measure_power    | Measure Power Usage  |
     | validate_offload | Verify OvS Offload   |
+16. "kubeconfig", "kubeconfig_infra": if set to non-empty strings, then these are the KUBECONFIG files. "kubeconfig_infra" must be set for DPU cluster mode.
+If both are empty, the configs are detected based on the files we find at /root/kubeconfig.*.

 ## Running the tests